thosgood/this-weeks-finds/markdown/201-250/week250.md

 relativity, it seemed the relevant group was a $10$-dimensional gadget consisting of:

 - 3 dimensions of spatial translations
 - 1 dimension of time translations
 - 3 dimensions of rotations
 - 3 dimensions of Galilei transformations

 Nowadays this is called the "Galilei group":

 With special relativity, the relevant group became the "Poincare group":

 - 3 dimensions of spatial translations
 - 1 dimension of time translations
 - 3 dimensions of rotations
 - 3 dimensions of Lorentz transformations

 It's still $10$-dimensional, not any bigger.
-But, it acts differently as transformations of the spacetime coordinates (t,x,y,z).
+But, it acts differently as transformations of the spacetime coordinates $(t,x,y,z)$.

 Another thing that changed was our appreciation of the importance of symmetry!
 Before the 20th century, group theory was not in the toolkit